SrFDeMilleGroup/minimumWorkingExampleMOTSimulator/README.md

   - 'StaticZ': Same as 'StaticXY' but B field along z direction.
 - `bGradReal::Float64`: Gauss/cm for B field gradient, or Gauss for uniform B field, depending on `bFieldSetting`.

-Here we also present a typical set of values for 3D MOT simulation (SrF 5-frequency red-detuned DC MOT).
+Here we also present a typical set of values for 3D MOT simulation.
 ```julia
 simulationType = "SrFRedMOTNormalValues"
 numTrialsPerValueSet::Int64 = 100